 Click here to read further about my current projects.

 Dwarf galaxy evolution is influenced by both external and internal processes.
-The exact relationships are not always clear, however.
+However, the exact relationships are not always clear.
 Does the environment of a dwarf galaxy play a dominant role in its formation and evolution?
-Or do internal processes dominate?
+Or do internal processes (such as stellar feedback) dominate?
 Interferometers like the Very Large Array (pictured above) can help us answer these questions by giving us detailed information about the gas in these dwarfs.
-We can compare this to the cosmic environment and tease out the complex relationships.
+The structure and motions of this gas can help us tease out these complex relationships.